 These insights should be measurable so that you know what to prioritize.
 For example, you might consider incorporating a customer feedback survey at the end of each ticket so that you can gain insight into whether the problem was solved quickly enough and if the customer feels their problem was solved correctly.
 This will give you measurable KPIs to work toward, which you can then use to refine processes and shift priorities.
 You can read about a few of the ways to measure customer transparency in this recent post from EasyVista’s Evan Carlson.A modern service desk is a transparent service desk, and that means incorporating feedback loops and actively soliciting feedback – @NancyVElsacker #servicedesk #ITSM Click To Tweet

-Sustainability is Key in Next Era Service Management
+Sustainability is Key for the Next Era of Service Management

 After you’ve shifted focus onto the four factors above, make sure that it’s all measurable so that you can prove the financial impact these changes have on the IT department and business as a whole.